OlympusDAO-Education/Documentation/basics/migration.md

 ## What is the migration process?

-When the migration is live, the Olympus front-end will be updated to allow the migration of all your v1 OHM tokens (i.e. OHM, sOHM, and wsOHM) to gOHM.
+When the migration is live, the Olympus front-end will be updated to allow the migration of all your V1 tokens (i.e. OHM, sOHM, and wsOHM) to gOHM.

-The migration process requires two steps: one to approve the contract for each of your v1 tokens, and another that actually migrates all your tokens to gOHM.
+The migration process requires two steps: one to approve the contract for each of your V1 tokens, and another that actually migrates all your tokens to gOHM.

 {% hint style="info" %}
-Each v1 token type requires its own approval step.
-For example, if you have OHM and sOHM in your wallet, you need to perform two token approvals, but only one migration operation.
+Each V1 token type requires its own approval step.
+For example, if you have OHM V1 and sOHM V1 in your wallet, you need to perform two token approvals, but only one migration operation (three transactions in total).
 {% endhint %}

 ## Can I migrate a specific type of v1 token and leave out the others?